 When the radiation field includes the kidney(s), renal insufficiency (decreased kidney function and hypertension (high blood pressure) can happen.

 - The risk for kidney problems after radiation is increased if you have diabetes, only have one kidney, have a history of high blood pressure or if you have taken other medications that can cause kidney damage.

 - Have your blood pressure checked at your annual check-ups.
 If needed, high blood pressure may be treated with medications.

 - Your team will also monitor your kidney function through blood testing (basic metabolic panel) and urine tests (urinalysis).

 - Eating a balanced, healthy diet can promote healthy blood sugar levels and help to protect your kidneys from further damage.

-- Your liver functions (LFT) will be measured by a blood test before and after treatment.
+- Your liver function will be measured by a blood test (called LFTs) before and after treatment.

-- Avoid drinking alcohol; it can increase the risk of liver injury.
+- Avoid drinking alcohol; it can raise the risk of liver damage.

-- If you experience symptoms, including yellowing of the eyes and/or skin (jaundice), pain or swelling in your belly, itchy skin, and dark-colored urine contact your care team.
-You may need to be referred to a gastroenterologist for further evaluation.
+- If you have yellowing of the eyes and/or skin (jaundice), pain or swelling in your belly, itchy skin, or dark-colored urine, call your care team.
+You may need to see a gastroenterologist (GI Doctor) for further evaluation.